canonical/docs.conjure-up.io/en/dev-manual.md

   within conjure-up.
 - `required`: Boolean to indicate that this step is a requirement and has to be run.
+- `sudo`: Boolean to indicate if this step requires elevated priviledges.
 - `additional-input`: Additional configuration variables that can be changed by the user within conjure-up.